 Star Wars: Shadows of the Empire

 Released in 1996, Star Wars: Shadows of the Empire was the first N64 Star Wars game.
-It is primarily a third-person action game, which has vehicular combat segments throughout.
+It’s a third-person action game, which has vehicular combat segments throughout.

-Set in between Star Wars: The Empire Strikes Back and Star Wars: Return of the Jedi, the game puts you into the shoes of the smuggler Dash Rendar.
+Set in between The Empire Strikes Back and Return of the Jedi, the game puts you into the shoes of the smuggler Dash Rendar.

 Star Wars: Rogue Squadron